napari/docs/docs/developers/architecture/app_model.md

 [`napari/_qt/_qapp_model/qactions`](https://github.com/napari/napari/tree/main/napari/_qt/_qapp_model/qactions),
 with one file per menu.
-While not all menu bar actions strictly require Qt, they are defined for the purpose of living in a menu and are thus considered 'Qt' actions.
+While not all menu bar actions strictly require Qt, they are defined for the purpose of living in a menu and are thus considered 'GUI' actions.
-This also ensures that there is only one file defining.
+This also ensures that there is only one file defining both actions and their submenus.
+Note if we move to supporting more GUI backends, we may want to move these out of `_qt/` to a shared `gui/` folder, depending on implementation.

-The layer context menu actions do not require a GUI and thus live in [`napari/_app_model/actions`](https://github.com/napari/napari/tree/main/napari/_app_model/actions).
+The layer context menu actions do not require a GUI (they only require the `layerlist`) and thus live in [`napari/_app_model/actions`](https://github.com/napari/napari/tree/main/napari/_app_model/actions).

 Non-Qt `Action`s get registered with `app` during